(Updated on Thursday 14 March 2023)

-With our Common Humanity We Must Rise Against the Enemy of Humanity
+With our Common Humanity We Must Rise Against the Enemies of Humanity

 Norouz (New Day), The Persian New Year: The Intangible Cultural Heritage of Humanity (UNESCO)